pistacheio/pistache/README.md

 Pistache hasn't yet hit the 1.0 release.
 This means that the project is _unstable_ but not _unusable_.
 In fact, most of the code is production ready; you can use Pistache to develop a RESTful API without issues, but the HTTP client has a few issues in it that make it buggy.

-<b id="linux-only">\*</b> While most code uses modern C++, Pistache makes use of some Linux-specific APIs where the standard library doesn't provide alternatives, and works only on that OS.
-See [#6](https://github.com/pistacheio/pistache/issues/6#issuecomment-242398225) for details.
+<b id="linux-only">\*</b> While most code uses modern C++, Pistache makes use of some platform-specific APIs where the standard library doesn't provide alternatives.
 If you know how to help, please contribute a PR to add support for your desired platform :)